smarianimore/NetlogoDataAnalysis/README.md

  2. both global and per-agent actions distributions are computed, if not skipped or already done
  3. both global and per-agent actions distributions are plotted, if not skipped or already done

+That's it, really: just put the `.txt` files produced from simulations in the right input folder (see below) and launch the script :)
+(An informative log is produced on standard output)

+### Main parameters

 All 3 steps can be configured as follows:

  1. the list of which plots to produce can be configured via